githubEdit

 • Consent by Device: Compares Desktop, Mobile, and Tablet performance.

-• Real-time Cookie Scanner: A live audit of your compliance health.
-It displays your Compliance Score, detected Violations (e.g., cookies dropped before consent), and New Cookies discovered.
+• Real time Cookie Scanner: A live audit of your compliance health.
+It displays your Compliance Score, detected Violations such as cookies dropped before consent, and New Cookies discovered.

 Interface & Controls